Return to the Tarje Grover Family Website Home Page

 Moland Township was organized by the settlers along the Buffalo River and named for their home district in Telemark, Norway.
 No longer a district, the village of Moland, Norway still serves as the administrative center of the Fyresdal district.

-The location of Moland Township is indicated by the green area on the map at the top of this page.
+The location of Moland Township is indicated by the green area on the map of the Buffalo River.

 Tarje's signature as enumerator of the 1880 census - Click for census details